A Buyers’ and Sellers’ Guide to Contingent Offers

 Accepting a contingent offer from a buyer can be a little bit like gambling: You have to bet that what the buyer wants to happen, will happen in order for the sale to go through.
 Your Realtor can help you determine the likelihood of the contingencies being completed on time and the sale proceeding.

-Your Realtor can also help you decide on alternative options, like proposing a longer escrow instead.
+Your realtor can also help you decide on alternative options, like proposing a longer escrow instead.
 This will allow you to keep the earnest money (instead of returning it to the buyer) if things fall through.

 ‧ ‧ ‧ ‧ ‧